GameAISchool2018members/notg/README.md

 * and Do Nothing

 Training was done with 500.000 iterations.
-Agent took into account only rewards for distance, the further it goes - the bigger rewards.
+Agent took into account only rewards for distance, the further it goes - the bigger reward.
 And a negative rewards for hitting the obstacles.

 ## [Video of the training process](https://youtu.be/JshzT8S9AKk)
 ## [Video of the AI play after training](https://youtu.be/4bEwlHhhq8k)